 When we refer to an “uncontested divorce”, we are typically talking about a divorce and distribution of property that both parties agree upon.
 Sometimes this occurs when there is no property to divide.
 Other times it occurs when the parties have already agreed to a distribution of property.

 Even when you have an uncontested divorce, attempting to execute the paperwork without a Pennsylvania divorce attorney can have dire consequences.
 Too many times, we have had to correct paperwork that was improperly filed by someone trying to follow instructions they found online.

-The Grounds for Seeking a Mutual-Consent Divorce
+The Grounds for an Uncontested Divorce in Pennsylvania

 Pennsylvania laws allow for a no-contest divorce in cases where one spouse (the plaintiff) presents the court with a complaint.
 This petition must state the marriage is irretrievably broken.
 The mutual consent divorce process may proceed if both spouses agree with the assertion that the marriage is beyond repair.

 An uncontested divorce is possible even in cases where one spouse does not wish to get a divorce.
 However, the process must involve:

 - the couples living separately and apart for a minimum of one year; and

 - the plaintiff proving the marriage is beyond repair.